 Table 9 gives the estimated percentages of pool or spa submersion fatalities by victim age and gender.
-For all age groups, roughly two-thirds of victims were males.
+For all age groups under 15, there were more reported male submersion victims than reported female submersion victims.
 This is consistent with the injury data, which show that more male children were treated in emergency departments for pool- or spa-related submersion injuries.

-Table 9Percentage of Fatalities Reported to CPSC Staff Associated with Pool or Spa Submersions Children Younger than 15 Years of Age by Gender, 2008-2010
+Table 9 Percentage of Fatalities Reported to CPSC Staff Associated with Pool or Spa Submersions Children Younger than 15 Years of Age by Gender, 2009-2011